google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 If you have an idea for custom interactions and gestures for your site, there are two topics to keep in mind:

-1. How to support the all browsers.
+1. How to support all browsers.
 1. How to keep your frame rate high.

 In this article, we'll look at exactly these topics covering the API's we need to support to hit all browsers and then cover how we use these events efficiently.

-Depending on what you would like your gesture to do, you’re likely want the user to interact with one element at a time *or* you'll want them to be able to interact with multiple elements at the same time.
+Depending on what you would like your gesture to do, you likely want the user to interact with one element at a time *or* you'll want them to be able to interact with multiple elements at the same time.

+Caution: Don't forget that some users will want keyboard input and users running assistive technology on a touchscreen device may not be able to perform gestures because they're intercepted / consumed by the assistive technology.

 We are going to look at two examples in this article, both demonstrating support for all browsers and how to keep the frame rate high.